 “In Christ” we are “REUNITED” to God.
 Prior to salvation, the Bible says we were, “without Christ, being aliens…strangers…having no hope, and without God in the world” (Eph.2:12) Our sin had separated us from God, “But now in Christ ye who sometimes were far off are made nigh by the blood of Christ.”
 (Eph.2:13).

 “In Christ” we have “ETERNAL LIFE” “And this is the record, that God hath given to us eternal life, and this life is in his Son.”
-“These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life…” (1 John 5:11 & 13).
+“These things have I written unto you that believe on the name of the Son of God; that ye may KNOW that ye have eternal life…” (1 John 5:11 & 13) [Emphasis added]

 “In Christ” we are “FREE” “For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.”
 (Rom.8:2).
 “If the Son therefore shall make you free, ye shall be free indeed.”
 (John 8:36)